roshanpai119/AdventureTime/README.md

 # AdventureTime
 - App is made for **iOS** and written in **Swift 5** with **Xcode**.
-- Displays all flights from location inputted by user on the inputted date.
+- Displays flights to everywhere from location inputted by user on the inputted date.
+Results are sorted in ascending order with respect to price
 - Retrieves data by utilizing the **Skyscanner API**.
 - Follows **MVVM** pattern